Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-5.md

 ## After Class

-Continue the Hackernews clone GraphQL tutorial
+Continue the Hackernews clone GraphQL tutorial.

+- Complete the following chapters by the next class: `A Simple Mutation` and `Adding a Database`

 ## Resources